Seven Sisters station

-Seven Sisters is an interchange station in the Seven Sisters area of the London Borough of Haringey, North London.
-It is on the Victoria line of the London Underground and the Weaver line on the Lea Valley lines of the London Overground.
+Seven Sisters is an interchange station in the Seven Sisters area of the London Borough of Haringey, north London.
+It is on the Victoria line of the London Underground and the Weaver line of the London Overground.
 The station is 350 m walk away from South Tottenham station on the Suffragette line of the Overground, forming an official out-of-station interchange.

 The station is in London fare zone 3 and has two entrances/exits: one on Tottenham High Road, and the other on Seven Sisters Road.
 It is the closest tube station to the Tottenham Hotspur Stadium.
 On the Victoria line, the station is between Finsbury Park and Tottenham Hale stations.
 On the Weaver line, it is between Stamford Hill and Bruce Grove stations.